merclangrat/merclangrat.github.io/pkgsrc-solaris10/index.md

 ## TL;DR

 More or less, it’s successful.
 I am pleasantly surprised.
-There’s Python 3.12, OpenSSL 3.3.1 and a lot of modern software working on Solaris 10 SPARC!
+There’s Python 3.12, OpenSSL 3.3.1, Ruby 3.x and a lot of modern software working on Solaris 10 SPARC!

 I use gcc 5.5 from OpenCSW.
 I installed Sun Studio 12.3 but I wasn't successful in building anything in the pkgsrc tree, and most of the packages need gcc.
 Also, I built gcc 9.5 from source, see [GCC 9](#gcc-9).